AdobeDocs/commerce-operations.en/help/installation/tutorials/uninstall-modules.md

    a.
 Verifies the rollback destination locations are writable (note that the `pub/static` and `var` folders are ignored).

    b.
-Deletes all files and directories under your Magento 2 installation directory.
+Deletes all files and directories under your application installation directory.

    c.
 Extracts the archive file to the destination locations.

 1. If you specify a database rollback file:

    a.
-Drops the entire Magento database.
+Drops the entire database.

    b.
 Restores the database using the database backup.